exercism/go/concepts/variadic-functions/about.md

     func find(...a int, b int) {}
 ```

-The above function will fail to compile with syntax error: `cannot use `...` with non-final parameter b.`
+The above function will fail to compile with syntax error: `cannot use ... with non-final parameter b.`

-In the above function, we can pass multiple arguments but all those arguments will assigned to a.
+In the above function, we can pass multiple arguments but all those arguments will get assigned to a.

 `Hence, variadic parameters should be passed at the end`.